Skip to content

 Additionally, you can directly configure alert strategies for monitors here, applying them to the selected monitors.
 New alert strategy configurations will overwrite the existing alert settings of the monitors.

 The system supports adding tags to monitors.
-You can select existing tags or manually input them, and press Enter to create new tags.
-Events triggered by monitor detection will also be tagged with these tags.
+You can select existing tags or manually input them, pressing Enter to create new tags.
+Events triggered by monitor detection will also carry these tags.

-The added tags can be directly displayed in the list after saving.
-You can quickly find the monitors under the corresponding tags based on the Quick Filter > Tags on the left.
+Added tags can be directly displayed in the list after saving.
+You can quickly find monitors under the corresponding tags based on the Quick Filter > Tags on the left.

 Tag Logic Supplement

-Monitors added to SLO as SLI will display special identifiers:
+Monitors added to SLO as SLI will display a special identifier:

 Hover to view the associated SLO list, click to open the SLO details page.